brainsum/brainsum-starterkit/README.md

 If not setup in your project, you can follow this guide:
 [How to manage front-end JavaScript libraries with composer in Drupal](https://harivenu.com/article/how-manage-front-end-javascript-libraries-composer-drupal)

-For example, if you want to install [Lity](https://sorgalla.com/lity/) as lightbox:
+For example, if you want to install [Lity](https://sorgalla.com/lity/) as

 Search for in [Asset Packagist](https://asset-packagist.org/) repository.
 If you find that, you will see it's an npm or a bower package, then install them via